jorchyr/changewp/README.md

 # Get changewp

-You can download the completed program from the Release folder or you can compile it on your own.
+You can download the compiled program from the Release folder or you can compile it on your own.
 For this you will need the build-essential package (sudo apt-get install build-essential) then use the command: gcc -o changewp changewp0.02.cpp

 # ChangeWP